honeylouluzon/Introduction-to-Vibe-Coding-Visualizer/README.md

 ### Exporting
 - Click the "Export" button to save the current visualization as a PNG image

+### Managing Entities
+- Use the "Manage Entities" panel to add, delete, or update entities.
+- When adding a new entity, default reasonable values for its dimensions will be auto-set.
+- Updated or newly added entities will immediately become available for drag-and-drop.
+- Deleted entities will no longer appear in the sidebar.

 ## Technical Details

 - Built with vanilla JavaScript (ES6+)